TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 	!!!
 Note
     	The stack name must contain only letters, numbers, dashes, and should start with an alpha character.

     * **KeyPairName**: Enter a name of an existing EC2 KeyPair.
 This enables SSH access to the cluster.
-Refer to the Amazon documentation for more information on [generating your own EC2 Key Pair](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).
+Refer to the Amazon documentation for more information on [generating your EC2 Key Pair](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).

     * **VPCID**: From the drop-down list, select *default* Virtual Private Cloud (VPC) ID of your selected region.
 Your instances are launched within this VPC.</br> Click **Next** to continue.